bwhitehead0/runner_info/readme.md

 # Runner_Info

-This action returns diagnostic information about your self-hosted runner running on an AWS EC2 instance.
+This action returns diagnostic information about your self-hosted Linux runner running on an AWS EC2 instance.

 ## Examples